andreinadaban/woo-simple-wishlist/readme.md

 - Provides SVG icons
 - Loads a 2.6 KB minified JS
 - Has no styles and loads no CSS
+- Does not support the creation of multiple wishlists
+- Does not support sharing the wishlist

 ## Documentation